 - 4 cups stock, pork, chicken or vegetable

 - 1 potato, peeled and diced into 2-cm cubes

 - 2 cups cooked chicken / diced sausage, shredded or diced

 - 120 grams pasta, preferably the tiny and quick-cooking kind

 - Salt and black/white pepper , to taste

 - Heat oil in a large pot over medium heat.
 Add in onion and carrot and sauté until onion has softened, about 2 minutes.

 - Add in stock, cover and bring to a boil.

-- Add in the pasta and cook for another 5 minutes (more or less depending on the type of pasta used) until pasta is cooked.
+- Add in the pasta and cook until pasta is cooked (timing depends on type of pasta used, follow the pasta package instructions).

 - Season with salt and pepper, garnish with chopped spring onion and serve immediately.